 - Vegetables: spinach, snow peas, bean sprouts, shredded carrots, broccoli, cauliflower, or red onion.

 - Proteins: cubed tofu, chicken, shrimp, scrambled eggs.
-(Sauté these in the skillet until cooked through, before adding the vegetables.)
+(Sauté these in the skillet until cooked before adding the vegetables.)

 - Toppings: chopped peanuts, sesame seeds, fresh green onion